 - Handles questions, provides information, troubleshoots and resolves issues

-2. Senior customer service representative
+2. Senior customer service specialist

-- Handles the responsibilities mentioned above
+- Handles the responsibilities of a customer service specialist

 - Manages database records